 haunting and mesmerising

 Rebecca Barclay has been an inspired singer since the age of twelve when she started actively researching folk traditions.
-She has a particular interest in the stories of older songs, bringing them to life with both traditional and multi sourced original vocal ornament-ation.
+She has a particular interest in the stories of older songs, bringing them to life with both traditional and multi sourced original vocal ornamentation.

 Performing widely across Canada and the UK, Rebecca Barclay has played both as a soloist and as a compliment to an assortment of bands, ranging in style from folk choirs to ceilidh dance bands, celtic-jazz and celtic-rock bands plus her own unique special blend.